Research Off Campus

 Can I use Interlibrary Loan while I am abroad?

 You can use Interlibrary Loan for requesting articles or chapters from items that we do not own at the Library.
 When processed by our Interlibrary Loan unit, these items will be sent to you electronically, as email attachments, just as if you were on campus.
-You may not, however, request books through Interlibrary Loan or LINK+ when you are away from the campus, as these must be picked up and returned in person to Honnold/Mudd Library.
+You may not, however, request books through Interlibrary Loan when you are away from the campus, as these must be picked up and returned in person to Honnold/Mudd Library.

 Can I use electronic books (ebooks) while I am away?